Dagorhir: History

 Bryan Wiese watched the movie Robin and Marian while reading The Lord of the Rings by J. R. R. Tolkien.
-He had never heard of medieval reenactment, Live Action Role Playing Games or even Dungeons and Dragons but he wanted something to capture the spirit and adventure that could only come from wielding sword and bow.
+He had never heard of medieval reenactment or Dungeons & Dragons but he wanted something to capture the spirit and adventure that could only come from wielding sword and bow.

 As 1977 rolled by, Bryan ran ads on the local radio station WGTB.
 Bryan then became "Aratar Anfinhir the Stormbringer" and Dagorhir was born into its first incarnation (as yet unnamed).

 The club grew and in 1980 a Washington D.C. community TV show PM Magazine ran a half-hour episode where the host of PM Magazine spent a day at a Dagorhir battle game.
 After that point interest in Dagorhir exploded in the D.C.
 Area.

-The explosive growth of Dagorhir took its toll on Bryan Wiese.
-Bryan, who had coined the game as “Dagorhir Outdoor Improvisational Dark Age Battle Games”, had a more theatrical bend to his dream.
-The new flood of players had an attitude that was more sport like.
-In order to combat this change, the Dagorhir Handbook was formalized.
+The explosive growth of Dagorhir took its toll on Wiese, who had coined the game as "Dagorhir Outdoor Improvisational Dark Age Battle Games" with more of a theatrical intent.
+The new flood of players were more oriented to sport.
+To combat this change, the Dagorhir Handbook was formalized.
 This included costuming requirements in an effort to encourage the players to think of it more of a theatrical game.

-In the early eighties, a young man who went by the name of Falcon took the Dagorhir game to Cleveland, Ohio.
-Then in 1983, PM Magazine broadcast the TV episode to a national audience.
+In the early eighties, the game spread Cleveland, Ohio.
+Then in 1983, PM Magazine ran a piece on Dagorhir to a national audience.
 The result was the founding of The Realm of Middle~Earth in Illinois.
 Dagorhir began to spread throughout the Mid Western U.S, and inspired spin off organizations, including Belegarth Medieval Combat Society.

-Dagorhir has enjoyed extensive nationwide growth in recent years, expanding to an international membership of over a hundred Chapters consisting of a total membership in the thousands.
+Dagorhir has enjoyed extensive growth in recent years, expanding to an international membership of over a hundred chapters consisting of a total membership in the thousands.

-On January 20, 2009, the Discovery Channel show, Wreckreation Nation, featured Dagorhir in its episode, "Demolition Derby."
+On January 20, 2009, the Discovery Channel show Wreckreation Nation featured Dagorhir in its episode, "Demolition Derby."

 Meaning of the name

 The name "Dagorhir" appears to be Sindarin, one of the Elvish languages created by J.R.R.
 Tolkien.
 It means "Battle Lord."
-According to the rules of plural formation, the collective name for participants would be "Dagorhirrim," while two or more individual participants would be "Degyrhir."
+According to the Sindarin rules of plural formation, the collective name for participants would be "Dagorhirrim," while two or more individual participants would be "Degyrhir."